velissarious/Rock-Paper-Scissors-strategy-competition-program/readme.md

 Tie: 31 of 100 games
 ```

-In this run player B wins most of the games.
+In this run, player B wins most of the games.

 As you can see due to the random nature of player B the winner is different.
 However, the results are mostly evenly distributed.